Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Introduction

-Effectively integrating information from multiple input views is critical for accurate human reconstruction and novel view synthesis, particularly in sparse-view settings where only limited observations are available.
-Recent works therefore explore network architectures designed to better aggregate multi-view features.
-LVSM~\cite{jin2024lvsm} introduces transformer-based Large Reconstruction Models (LRMs), extending image-conditioned radiance fields with a powerful transformer architecture that integrates multi-view information for generalizable novel view synthesis.
-Building on this formulation, HumanRAM~\cite{yu2025humanram} adapts the LRM framework to humans by incorporating SMPL-X~\cite{pavlakos2019expressive} pose priors, enabling synthesis under both novel viewpoints and novel poses.
-While HumanRAM achieves strong reconstruction and animation quality, it formulates animation as per-frame image generation, requiring a full network forward pass for each target pose and camera viewpoint.
-This repeated inference significantly increases computational cost and limits real-time applications.
-These limitations motivate the need for a framework that combines the strong generalization capability of transformer-based LRMs with the efficiency of explicit 3D representations, enabling reusable human assets that can be efficiently animated without repeated network inference.
+Effectively integrating information from multiple views is critical for accurate human reconstruction and novel view synthesis, particularly in sparse-view settings where complementary observations significantly reduce reconstruction ambiguity.
+Transformer-based Large Reconstruction Models (LRMs) have recently emerged as a powerful paradigm for aggregating information from a variable number of input views.
+Building on this idea, HumanRAM~\cite{yu2025humanram} incorporates SMPL-X~\cite{pavlakos2019expressive} priors into an LRM for human rendering under novel viewpoints and poses.
+However, it formulates animation as per-frame image generation, requiring a complete network inference for every target pose and view.
+More recently, transformer based LHM~\cite{qiu2025lhm} predicts reusable 3D Gaussian representations directly from a single image in a feed-forward pass, achieving state-of-the-art qualitative fidelity.
+Nevertheless, its single-view formulation is fundamentally limited by incomplete observations, and extending its architecture to multi-view inputs is computationally prohibitive due to dense SMPL-X vertex-to-image cross-attention and reliance on large pre-trained human representation models~\cite{sapiens}.
+Consequently, there remains a need for a simple transformer-based framework that efficiently leverages sparse multi-view observations while producing an explicit canonical representation that can be animated without repeated network inference.